 Why to go to South Africa for your first safari

 For many travelers, South Africa is the first choice when it comes to a safari.
 For us it was only the seventh country to visit during a safari and we also only stayed at a rather off-the-beaten-path game reserve called Phinda in the Kwazulu-Natal region (North of Durban).
 Knowing what we know now we understand why South Africa is such an easy choice.
 The country has a very established safari industry that dates back many generations.
 With a perfect blend of wilderness and convenience, South Africa basically is an easy introduction to the wonders of a safari.
-South Africa offers many options for Big 5 encounters in National Parks or privately owned game reserves, but that’s not all!
+South Africa offers many options for Big 5 encounters in National Parks like Kruger or privately owned game reserves, but that’s not all!
 Beyond safaris, South Africa boasts cultural richness, stunning landscapes like the Drakensberg Mountains and Cape Winelands, and vibrant cities such as Cape Town and Johannesburg.
 This makes it a great choice for a first safari, that you can combine with a road trip or a city visit.

 Why not to go to South Africa for your first safari